dlidstrom/EventStoreLite/README.md

         }
     }

 This test currently fails to build.
-Let's implement it by adding the required method `CheckPassword` with the expected behaviour:
+Let's fix it by adding the required method `CheckPassword` with the expected behaviour:

     public class Account : AggregateRoot<Account>